Alight Motion logo

 2. Search Alight Motion

-Intel Macs cannot install iOS/M-series apps from the Mac App Store.
-To run Alight Motion on an Intel Mac, you need an Android emulator — the same approach as Windows.
+Intel Macs can't install iOS apps from the App Store.
+The fix is an Android emulator, same as Windows.

-BlueStacks supports macOS 11 (Big Sur) and above for Intel Macs.
-The installation process mirrors Windows:
+BlueStacks supports macOS 11 (Big Sur) and above on Intel hardware:

 1. Download the macOS version of BlueStacks from bluestacks.com

-2. Open the .dmg file and drag BlueStacks to Applications
+2. Open the .dmg and drag BlueStacks to Applications

 3. Launch BlueStacks, sign in with Google